This post may contain affiliate links. Please read our disclosure policy.

 ✨ Before You Begin

-✨ Use ¼-inch thick onion slices: Thin enough to caramelize beautifully, thick enough to hold their shape after hours of braising.
+✨ Slice the onions correctly: Use ¼-inch thick slices.
+They’re thin enough to caramelize beautifully but thick enough to hold their shape during the long braise.

 French Onion Pot Roast Ingredients + Key Notes